Artur-/iot/README.md

 ### bundle

 The shared JavaScript bundle used in the browser.
 Contains all components for the full application to avoid loading the same components for all different parts.
-This resolves both a performance issue (load button only once) and a technical limitation (the same web component / custom element / tag can only be defined once for a whole web page).
+This resolves both a performance issue (load button only once) and a technical limitation (the same web component / custom element / tag can only be defined once for a whole web page) while improving end user usability by guaranteeing that the same components are used in all parts.

 ### db